Electrician vs. Plumber: What’s the Best Trade Career?

 Plumbing education reequirements

-Both of them plumber and electrician are regulated by the Ontario College of Trades and required a fixed number of in-class training hours, and on-the-job instruction(apprenticeship).
+Both plumbers and electricians are regulated and require a fixed number of training hours and on-the-job instruction (apprenticeship).

 Around 9,000 hours or 5 years of education to become a journeyman in either trade.

-While you work as an apprentice much of that is paid training.
+While you work as an apprentice, much of that is paid training.

 Who Makes More Money

-• Median Electrical salary: $30/hour about $62,000 per year
+• Median Electrical salary: $30/hour, about $62,000 per year

-• Median Plumber salary: $28/hour about $58,000 per year
+• Median Plumber salary: $28/hour, about $58,000 per year

 It will come down to something more than just money if you’re between these two trades.